Salmon as food

 Salmon is a common food fish classified as an oily fish with a rich content of protein and omega-3 fatty acids.
-In Norway – a major producer of farmed and wild salmon – farmed and wild salmon differ only slightly in terms of food quality and safety, with farmed salmon having lower content of environmental contaminants, and wild salmon having higher content of omega-3 fatty acids.
+Norway is a major producer of farmed and wild salmon, accounting for more than 50% of global salmon production.
+Farmed and wild salmon differ only slightly in terms of food quality and safety, with farmed salmon having lower content of environmental contaminants, and wild salmon having higher content of omega-3 fatty acids.

 Colour

 Salmon flesh is generally orange to red, although there are some examples of white-fleshed wild salmon.
 The natural color of salmon results from carotenoid pigments, largely astaxanthin and canthaxanthin in the flesh.
 Wild salmon get these carotenoids from eating krill and other tiny shellfish.